apache/pulsar-site/docs/client-libraries-tableviews.md

   // Register listeners for all existing and incoming messages tv.forEachAndListen((key, value) -> /*operations on all existing and incoming messages*/)

-  // Register action for all existing messages tv.forEach((key, value) -> /*operations on all existing messages*/)
+  // Register actions for all existing messages tv.forEach((key, value) -> /*operations on all existing messages*/)
   ```